aesara-devs/aesara/doc/extending/ctype.rst

         module is initialized, before anything else is executed.
-        For instance, if a type depends on NumPy's C API, then ``'import_array();'`` has to be among the snippets returned by ``c_init_code()``.
+        For instance, if a type depends on NumPy's C API, then ``'import_array();'`` has to be among the snippets returned by :meth:`CLinkerType.c_init_code`.

     .. method:: c_support_code()

-        Allows to add helper functions/structs (in a string or a list of strings) that the :ref:`type` needs.
+        Allows to add helper functions/structs (in a string or a list of strings) that the :class:`Type` needs.

     .. method:: c_compiler()

         Allows to specify a special compiler.
-This will force this compiler for the current compilation block (a particular op or the full graph).
+This will force this compiler for the current compilation block (a particular :class:`Op` or the full graph).
 This is used for the GPU code.

     .. method:: c_code_cache_version()